Conor Benn: Benn vs. Algieri

 On 7 November 2021, it was announced that Benn would be facing former WBO junior welterweight champion Chris Algieri on 11 December at the M&S Bank Arena in Liverpool.

-He beat him inside 4 rounds to retain his title and move to 20-0.
+He beat him inside 4 rounds to retain his title and move to 20–0.

-Benn vs. Van Heerden
+Benn vs. van Heerden

-On 9 March 2022, It was announced that Benn would face former IBO welterweight champion Chris Van Heerden on 16 April 2022 at the AO Arena in Manchester, England.
-Benn dominated Van Heerden en route to scoring a second round TKO and retaining his title.
+On 9 March 2022, it was announced that Benn would face former IBO welterweight champion Chris van Heerden on 16 April 2022 at the AO Arena in Manchester, England.
+Benn dominated van Heerden en route to scoring a second round TKO and retaining his title.

-Benn vs Eubank Jr.
+Cancelled fight with Eubank Jr.

-On 5 October 2022, a statement was released from the BBBofC declaring that Chris Eubank Jr. vs Conor Benn is prohibited from taking place on Saturday 8 October after Benn tested positive for clomifene.
+On 5 October 2022, a statement was released from the BBBofC declaring that Chris Eubank Jr vs. Conor Benn is prohibited from taking place on Saturday 8 October after Benn tested positive for clomifene.
 Benn's promoters released a statement saying, "Benn has not been charged with any rule violation, he is not suspended, and he remains free to fight."
 Eubank's promoter also said the fight would go ahead as scheduled.
 The following day, the BBBofC confirmed that the fight had been postponed.

+Benn voluntarily relinquished his boxing licence with the British Boxing Board of Control after he tested positive for the banned substance clomifene in two separate Voluntary Anti-Doping Association (VADA) tests.

+Suspension

+In March 2023, the UK Anti-Doping Agency formally charged and provisionally suspended Conor Benn for an Article 2.2 violation for the alleged use of a prohibited substance, after two voluntary drug tests came back positive on two occasions for clomifene, on 25 July 2022 and 1 September 2022 respectively, while in the build up to the subsequently cancelled bout against Chris Eubank Jr..

+In July 2023, a ruling made by the NADP (National Anti-Doping Panel) saw his suspension lifted, clearing the way for him to fight again.
+However, UKAD and the BBBofC (British Boxing Board of Control) appealed the NADP ruling and his provisional suspension was reimposed on May 10, 2024.

+On 6 November 2024, Benn had his provisional suspension lifted once again after an independent NADP panel ruled it was "not comfortably satisfied" that it had been proved he had committed an anti-doping rule violation.

+UKAD stated that they would carefully review the panel’s decision in accordance with its appeal rights under the UK Anti-Doping Rules.
+On 28 November 2024, UKAD and the BBBofC both announced they would not appeal.

+Return to the ring

+Benn vs Orozco

+On 23 September 2023, after 525 days out of the ring, Conor Benn fought his comeback fight in Orlando, Florida against the Mexican Rodolfo Orozco.
+He won the fight by unanimous decision, with the judges scoring it 99–91, 99–91 and 96–94.

+Benn vs Dobson

+On February 3, 2024 in Las Vegas, Benn defeated Peter Dobson by unanimous decision after 12 rounds.